 Last week’s early morning swim and experience with the Fourfront Group inspired me to encourage you, our readers, to create your own fit cultures.

-I came up with a dozen suggestions from fit culture friends to inspire you.
-I hope they help you to start your own fit community and to incorporate more wellness practices into your workday.
+With the help of Tamara and friends, I’ve come up with a dozen suggestions to inspire you to create a fit company culture in your workplace.
+Doing this is a great way to form your own fit community and to incorporate more wellness practices into your workday.

 - Start a sports team with co-workers.

 - Immediately before or after lunch, grab a bunch of colleagues to go for a good “lunch walk.”

 - If you live in a city like NYC or London that offers free classes in the parks, organize a group to take a class one day a week.

 - When you’re on holiday, turn off work completely.
 Stop making yourself available and letting work disrupt your vacation time.
 Throw your phone in the sea if you have to!